 Franzer (Form 1)

-Franzer’s first form is weak to Dia Missile, though the challenge is actually hitting him with it.
+Franzer’s first form is weak to Dia Missile, though the challenge is actually hitting her with it.
 It’s best to get in a rhythm of somewhat frequent shots without overkill, as you’ll run out of weapon energy eventually.

 Zizou (Form 1)